vectranetworks/AWS-Traffic-Mirroring-Session-Manager/README.md

 Enrollment Mode: This setting is configured at the VPC level using the vpc_config tool.
 The default mode is Auto.

-- Auto Enrollment: All discovered running instances will be tapped, except for those which are blacklisted.
+- Auto Enrollment (with blacklisting): All discovered running instances will be tapped, except for those which are blacklisted.
 - Whitelist Enrollment: No instances are tapped, except those which are whitelisted.
 (Blacklist does not apply).